leobudima/elogii-blog/content/how-vehicle-routing-and-scheduling-work-in-logistics.md

 And that means you raise the overall efficiency of each delivery route.
 While simultaneously cutting down costs by reducing waste.

-In fact, using routing software can **raise the cost-effectiveness by 50%**.
+In fact, using routing software can **raise cost-effectiveness by 50%**.

 But beyond cost, there are other benefits of vehicle route optimization software.